-- Best for heavy-duty jobs: Poulan Pro Gas-Powered Dual-Sided Hedge Trimmer
+- Best heavy-duty: Poulan Pro Gas-Powered Dual-Sided Hedge Trimmer

-- Best for small spaces like patios and tiny lawns: Sun Joe Cordless Grass Shear / Shrubber Handheld Trimmer
+- Best for small spaces: Sun Joe Cordless Grass Shear / Shrubber Handheld Trimmer

 - Best for topiary precision: DEWALT 20V MAX Cordless Hedge Trimmer

-- Best for newbies: WORX WG261 20V Power Share Cordless Hedge Trimmer
+- Best for beginners: WORX WG261 20V Power Share Cordless Hedge Trimmer

-Factors to consider when shopping for the best hedge trimmer
+Things to consider when shopping for the best hedge trimmers